NilFoundation/zkLLVM/gitbook-docs/tutorials/03-merkle-tree.md

     return root;
 }
 ```
+{% hint style="info" %}
+Merkle tree is a very common data structure.
+In this tutorial you've learn how to construct it from scratch.
+Though, you don't need to do it every time.
+We have Merkle Tree algorithm in our Crypto3 library of optimized circuit-friendly algorithms.
+{% endhint %}

-We will need this Merkle Tree circuit in the next tutorial, so let's save it in the `merkle_tree.hpp` file.
+We will need this Merkle Tree circuit in the next tutorial when build a zkBridge.